 If a minor owns movable or immovable property, a guardian is necessary to manage it.
 The guardianship of the property of minor may be classified as follows-

-4. Executor by the will of father‘s father.
+iv.
+Executor by the will of the father’s father.

-The mother, brother, the uncle etc are not entitled to be the legal guardian of the property of the minor.
+The mother, brother, uncle, etc. are not entitled to be the legal guardian of the property of the minor.

-Court may appoint a mother, instead of paternal uncle as the guardian of the property of the minor.
+For Example, the Court may appoint a mother instead of a paternal uncle as the guardian of the property of the minor.